 Leicester Digital Library: access thousands of articles, books and market reports

 You will be assessed through a combination of exams, assignments, collaborative projects and a 15,000 word research project.
 Exams will normally be held at one of our regular exam centres around the world.
 If you are based in the UK you will sit exams at the University of Leicester main campus.

 Studying away from campus doesn't mean that support is far away.
 Our experience in this kind of delivery means you can expect a strong network of support from a team of dedicated tutors and administrative staff.

 The Leicester MBA is accredited by the Association of MBAs (AMBA) meaning you can be sure of our quality.

-As well as the Leicester MBA, graduates are also awarded an Extended Diploma in Strategic Management and Leadership from the Chartered Management Institute (CMI).
+As well as the Leicester MBA, graduates are also awarded a Diploma in Strategic Management and Leadership from the Chartered Management Institute (CMI).

 We are a member of the Association of Business Schools.

 Chartered Management Institute (CMI) Qualification